programer-orest/azure_task_2_create_a_vm/README.md

         - Use `UK South` Azure region
         - Set availability option to `No infrastructure redundancy`
         - Use `Standard`security type
-        - Use `Ubuntu Server 22.04` as an operating system (publisher - `Canonical`)
+        - Use `Ubuntu Server 22.04` as an operating system (publisher — `Canonical`)
         - Use `B1s` VM size
         - Use SSH key authentification (use your own SSH key)
         - Make sure VM is deployed **without auto-generated public IP**

-    3. Create and attach public IP with SKU 'Basic'.
+    3. Create and attach public IP with SKU `Basic`.
 Create a DNS label for the public IP.

     4. Configure VM's Network Security Group to accept network connections on 22 and 8080 TCP ports.
-For that, create **two separate NSG rules**
+For that, create **two separate NSG rules**.

 2. Deploy the web application to the virtual machine